 Your emergency fund should only be accessed as a last resort.
-“It should be done with extreme caution and as little as possible,” debt solutions lawyer Tayne said.
+“It should be done with extreme caution and as little as possible,” Tayne said.
 Before taking this step, contact your creditors to work out deferred or reduced payments for a few months.

-Tayne also recommends exploring other local and federal relief programs such as SNAP (food stamps), Medicaid, and LIHEAP (the Low Income Home Energy Assistance Program), which are all available for you to seek additional assistance.
-“You can also pursue local United Way programs that will give you even further assistance in [financial relief] application and eligibility information,” she added.
+Tayne also recommends exploring other local and federal relief programs such as SNAP (food stamps), Medicaid, and LIHEAP (the Low Income Home Energy Assistance Program), which are all available for you to seek additional assistance from.
+“You can also pursue local United Way programs that will give you even further assistance in [financial relief] application and eligibility information,” Tayne added.